-STEP 1: Open your Pinterest Profile.
-Scroll below the collage slide show to your current boards.
+STEP 1: Open your Pinterest Profile and Select ‘Boards’ from the menu above the Boards.
 Click on ‘Create Board’:

 STEP 2: Give your Board a name (once it has been created you can edit to add a description too if desired), toggle the ‘Secret’ button to be ON (for Secret: first photo) or OFF (for public; second photo), and click ‘Create’:

 HOW TO CREATE A PINTEREST PIN FROM SCRATCH

-STEP 1: From any board on your Pinterest profile, the first spot will have a red circle with a ‘+’ symbol and ‘Save Pin’.
+STEP 1: In your Pinterest profile, the first square will have a red circle with a ‘+’ symbol and ‘Create Pin’.
 Select the ‘+’ symbol:

-STEP 3: This screen will appear after selecting the photo location (this example for saving from ‘Your Device’ but the same will happen if inserting a photo URL instead).
+STEP 3: The top image will appear after selecting the photo from your device (this example for saving from ‘Your Device’ but the same will happen if inserting a photo URL instead).